Mr-Thack/grapejuice/documentation/src/docs/Installing-from-source/Debian-10-and-similar.md

 python3 ./install.py
 ```

+Once Grapejuice has been installed, you can proceed to the section below.

-## Installing a patched Wine build
+## 🍷 Installing Wine

-It's recommended that you install a patched version of Wine.
-See [this guide](../Guides/Installing-Wine)
-for more information.
+**You will need to install Wine before you can use Grapejuice**.
+It's recommended to install the patched wine version.
+Not installing it can lead to crashes, or the in-game cursor not moving properly.
+See [this guide](../Guides/Installing-Wine) for instructions on installing the patched Wine build.

+## 🤔 Still having issues?

+Even after installing Grapejuice and the patched wine version above, you may still have issues (examples: bad performance, Roblox not opening, etc).
+Usually, you can find the solutions here: [Troubleshooting page](../Troubleshooting)